 - Correct proportions: regardless of machine-type, use two tablespoons of grounds per eight ounces of water, and then adjust to your taste from there.

 - The right grind: it differs by machine, but generally the more time coffee grounds spend in contact with water, the courser the grind--and vice versa.
+Learn more about how to grind coffee beans to match the kind of coffee you're making.

 Basic steps to make perfect coffee: